raghur/easyblogger/README.rst

-Update works with a patch request - only specify what you need changed Blogger API does not allow the blog permalink to be updated - so in case you want to change that you'll need to delete and create another post (though you will probably lose comments etc - so only viable if you've just published it)
+Update works with a patch request - only specify what you need changed Blogger API does not allow the blog permalink to be updated - so in case you want to change that you’ll need to delete and create another post (though you will probably lose comments etc - so only viable if you’ve just published it)

 .. code:: bash